VITObelgium/asb-usecases/README.md

 Because we are going to save the results in NetCDF format, we will need an extra dependency that is not in the PyWPS4 group.
 Next to the wrapper, save a file called requirements.txt.
 This file should have a single line: h5netcdf.

-Open the file in your favorite editor and copy paste the code from the following snippet:
+Open the file in your favorite editor and copy paste the following code:

     #!/usr/bin/python